-If a student needs a copy of their high school transcript for college or scholarship applications, they should contact the Coordinator of Academic Affairs.
+If a student needs a copy of their high school transcript for college or scholarship applications, they should contact the Guidance Counselor.

 Teaching Assistants (TA)

 Junior and senior students who have met eligibility requirements are used as Teaching Assistants in PreK-12th grade classrooms.
 They have opportunities to help teachers and younger students in a variety of ways.
 This relationship is symbiotic and is a very successful part of our school culture.